team-eternity/calico-doom/README.md

 Currently only keyboard input is supported; mouse and gamepad support will be added in future versions.
 The default controls, which can be rebound via the configuration file, are as follows, when using control scheme "A":
-* 1 - 9: Select weapon
+* 1 - 9 : Select weapon
-* 0: Toggle automap
+* 0 : Toggle automap
-* Right Ctrl: Fire weapon
+* Right Ctrl : Fire weapon
-* Right Alt: Press to use; hold to strafe
+* Right Alt : Press to use; hold to strafe
-* Right Shift: Hold to run
+* Right Shift : Hold to run
-* Arrow keys: Move the player
+* Arrow keys : Move the player
-* Escape: Toggle menus
+* Escape : Toggle menus
-* Pause: Pause the game
+* Pause : Pause the game
-* Jaguar # Keypad button: Keypad /
+* Jaguar # Keypad button : Keypad /
-* Jaguar * Keypad button: Keypad *
+* Jaguar * Keypad button : Keypad *

 Control schemes A through C are available as always through the game's menu.

 ## Command-line Parameters